MLanguage/mlang/examples/python/README.md

 The `backend_tests` folder contains a small utility that compares the output of running the Python against the expected output for a test base.

+To launch the tests, simply invoke from this folder:

+    make backend_tests